jspahrsummers/ObjectiveHaskell/README.md

     $ cd ObjectiveHaskell
     $ git submodule update --init --recursive

-You will also need to have the latest `haskell-platform` installed via [Homebrew](https://github.com/mxcl/homebrew/).
+You will also need to have the latest `haskell-platform` installed via [Homebrew](https://github.com/mxcl/homebrew/), and [Data.Text](http://hackage.haskell.org/package/text-0.11.2.2) installed using `cabal install text`.

 **To add Objective-Haskell to a project:**